securisec/r2wiki/options/e/values-that-e-can-modify/anal.md

 - **`anal.hasnext`** Continue analysis after each function _Default is false_
   > `anal.hasnext` _Forces to find a function, after the end of a function._
 - **`anal.hpskip`** Skip `mov reg, reg` and `lea reg, [reg] at the beginning of functions _Default is false_
+-  `anal.in` Specify search boundaries for analysis _Default is io.maps_
 - **`anal.jmpabove`** Jump above function pointer _Default is true_
 - **`anal.jmpref`** Create references for unconditional jumps _Default is true_
 - **`anal.jmptbl`** Analyze jump tables in switch statements _Default is false_